KpathaK21/diabetes_tracker/README.md

 ## Contributing

-We welcome contributions to the Diabetes Tracker Application!
+I welcome contributions to the Diabetes Tracker Application!
 Here's how you can contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)